wimalopaan/opentx/README.md

 # FlySky i6x port of OpenTX

 This is a port of OpenTX for the venerable Flysky I6X RC radio transmitter.
 You can find the latest build and some instructions and videos contributed by fellow early adopters in the [RCGroups thread](https://www.rcgroups.com/forums/showthread.php?3916435-FlySky-I6X-port-of-OpenTX)

 ## Implemented features

 * AFHDS2A protocol
 * PPM in/out
-* CRSF working with ExpressLRS and Crossfire modules at rates from 115k to 3.75M bauds, CRSFshot enabled
+* CRSF with ExpressLRS and Crossfire modules, CRSFshot enabled
+  * MEGA Bauds up to 1.8M
+  * ExpressLRS V2 configuration
 * Telemetry
-* Audio tones, alarms and vario custom implementation (Janek)
+* Audio tones, alarms and vario custom implementation
-* USB (To enable on standard cable: General Settings > USB Detect set to "Once") (Janek)
+* USB (To enable on standard cable: General Settings > USB Detect set to "Once")
-  * Joystick mode (Janek)
+  * Joystick mode
-  * Mass Storage to backup/restore eeprom (Janek)
+  * Mass Storage to backup/restore eeprom
-* ExpressLRS V2 configuration

 ## Users Telegram group